melissametz/Recipe-App/README.md

 * Use of components with multiple reasons to re-render.

 * Use of components with multiple responsibilities.
 Most logic should be broken out into small, single-responsibility pure functions that mutate the state as necessary.

+## Additional Notes:

+* After completing the project, added the following:

+### Prerequisutes

+Before you begin, ensure you have the latest versio of Node.js and npm installed.

+### Setup and Installation

+To set up enviornment, clone the repository and install the dependencies:

+To start the development server and view the project in your browser:

+Navigate to htte://localhost:3000 to view it in the browser.
+The page will reload if you make edite.
+You may also see any lint errors in the console.

+To build the app for production to the buil folder: